workshopdemos/zowe-python/Instructions.md

 `pandas.DataFrame(data).to_excel("packages.xlsx")`

-What does this command do?
+*What does this command do?*

 [Pandas](https://pypi.org/project/pandas/) is a data manipulation library.
 If you look at the documentation, you'll see one of the major modules is called a [DataFrame](https://pandas.pydata.org/docs/reference/frame.html).
 The data frame is used to house the information and work with it.

-`pandas.DataFrame(data)` uses the pandas Library and creates a DataFrame using the data from the output of our Zowe command.
-We can then call a function of the data frame to export to Excel (the .to_excel function).
+`pandas.DataFrame(data)` uses the pandas Library and creates a DataFrame using the data from the JSON output of our Zowe command.
+We can then call a function of the data frame to export to Excel (the *.to_excel()* function).
 We pass in a filename and it will write that to an Excel spreadsheet.

 Note:  This is a shortcut method.
 We could have written the code to look like: